Articles & Guides

 “I read in a support forum about putting all the pump parts into a zip-lock and refrigerating them until the next pump,” she says.
 “I had been washing the pump parts out after every single pump, so that was a life-changing revelation for me.”

 Kimick gives this time-saving trick her stamp of approval and says refrigerating bottles and pump parts can help prevent bacteria from growing.
 Although if you have a premature or ill baby, she recommends checking with your doctor regarding pump sanitizing guidelines.
-You may also need to take extra sanitizing precautions if you are currently infected with COVID-19.
+You may also need to take extra precautions if you are infected with COVID-19.

 Expecting perfection with pumping can cause stress, advises Roberts.
 For example, she shares that the amount you pump isn’t always consistent and may even change over time.
 Many breastfeeding parents will still be able to pump 2-3 ounces after breastfeeding their babies, she says, though this amount can differ from one parent to another.